 - understand and respond to spoken and written language from a variety of authentic sources

 - speak with increasing confidence, fluency and spontaneity, finding ways of communicating what they want to say, including through discussion and asking questions, and continually improving the accuracy of their pronunciation and intonation

 - can write at varying length, for different purposes and audiences, using the variety of grammatical structures that they have learnt

 - discover and develop an appreciation of a range of writing in the language studied.

 At Adlington St. Paul’s Primary School:

-Children have weekly lessons in French throughout Key Stage 2 (taught on alternate half-terms), using the Rigolo programme of study in addition to other resources.
+- Children have weekly lessons in French throughout Key Stage 2 (taught on alternate weeks), using the Rigolo programme of study in addition to other resources.
 Areas covered include: numbers, colours, house and home, in town, food and drink, the classroom, clothes and hobbies.

 In key stage 2, through the Rigolo scheme of work, each term children's knowledge and skills in French are built upon so that they can: